haloriyan/bidhan/README.md

 ## Found a issue?

 Contribute and join to open-source community by reporting some issues that appears in fresh installation nor when you developing an application.
-Send me an email to [riyan.satria.619@gmail.com](mailto:riyan.satria.619@gmail.com) to report any issues.
+Please open new issue and explain the bug you experince.

 ## License